joshmcarthur/joshmcarthur.github.com/_posts/2019-02-03-biking-from-akatawara-to-renata-hut-attempt-2.md

 feeling pretty short of energy, and hadn't expected to have to get back to MORE uphill cycling straight away, so I had to take it pretty slowly and walk a decent chunk of it.
-By the time I reached the clearing where I stopped for lunch, and having not passed any other likely looking spots I was more inclined to not carry on until I had confirmed where the track to Renata Hut actually was
+By the time I reached the clearing where I stopped for lunch, and having not passed any other likely looking spots I was more inclined to not carry on until I had confirmed where the track to Renata Hut actually was.
-- by now though, I was almost at my cutoff, both in terms of time and energy, and knew I wouldn't be able to make the Hut that day.
+By now, I was almost at my cutoff, both in terms of time and energy, and knew I wouldn't be able to make the Hut that day.
 After a bit of a hunt around, I found the stump of where a DoC sign used to be.
 Just past that stump, I found an unmarked track heading up a small bank.
 At the top of that bank, I could see an orange triangle about 50m away - solving the problem of the missing track!

 <figure>
   ![Renata Track](/img/posts/renata-2/renata-track.jpg)